The Impact of Proposed Tax Changes on Individuals, Businesses, Estates, and Charitable Giving

 Temporarily, the CARES Act raised the AGI limit for charitable contributions from 60 percent to 200 percent, making 2020 the year to potentially give more money to charity for a better tax benefit.
 Getting down to a zero percent tax rate may not be the best strategy, though – this is where a tax advisor comes in because we can look ahead.

-Charitable giving also ties heavily into estate planning, Austin explained, because if a taxpayer thinks he or she will have a taxable estate, they can gift appreciated stock or assets.
+Charitable giving also ties heavily into estate planning, they explained, because if a taxpayer thinks he or she will have a taxable estate, they can gift appreciated stock or assets.
 This means that those gifted assets have a fair market value worth more today than what was initially paid.
 This is one way to get higher value assets out of an estate.

 Bear in mind that whether dealing with an estate or not, donated goods worth more than $250 require a receipt from the nonprofit.
 Assets valued at more than $5,000 require a certified appraisal.
 Finally, for charitable events or auctions, remember to deduct the fair market value of what you receive to find the deductible amount; for example, the value of the dinner.